2023-2024 Complementary Courses

 Three-dimensional art focuses on building objects using a variety of materials and methods.
 Students will be given the opportunity to:

-- Potentially using ceramics, cardboard, soapstone, textiles, found/repurposed objects, natural materials or any other material that makes sense with the concepts being explored in core classes.
+• Potentially using ceramics/ clay, 3-D modelling, cardboard, soapstone, textiles, found/repurposed objects, natural materials or any other material that makes sense with the concepts being explored in core classes.

 There is a $30 fee associated with this course.

 This course is an introduction to drama and theatre.
 Students will develop fundamental performance and theatre skills through active involvement in the theatre disciplines of movement, speech, improvisation, technical theatre and theatre history.
 This course is designed to help foster a positive self-concept in students by encouraging them to explore life by the assumption of roles and by the acquisition of dramatic skills.
 Full participation and a positive attitude are essential for success.
-There is no course fee.
+There is no fee associated with this course.

 The program involves both creativity and technical skills.
 Students will gain an understanding of the safe use and care of sewing and pressing equipment, core methods in the layout and construction of different projects and garments as well as hand sewing techniques.
 No previous experience required.
 Students will be able to create useful and personalized projects.
 Students may be required to supply material, like fabrics, based on various project choices (pillow, stuffies, etc.).
 There is a $30 fee associated with this course.